 So apparently, what happened was they opened the crate, let the dog run around the break room, and thought it was funny, and the dog was freaking out.

-It goes across the whole terminal or the B gates or whatever.
+Or, like, the B gates or whatever.

-So a guy walked up, or I think this is H, and he grabbed the door to open it to walk in, and the dog bolted out and got out and ran off.
+So, a guy walked up, or I think this is H, and he grabbed the door to open it to walk in, and the dog bolted out and got out and ran off.

 The way this works is if you get a really good poker hand in Texas Hold'em and someone else gets a really good poker hand and they're both above a certain threshold, the bad beat triggers where I think they did a $10,000 one where the loser gets five grand, the winner gets three grand, and everyone at the table shares in two grand.